LLNL/Abmarl/docs/src/gridworld.rst

 ````````````````````

 GridObservingAgents can observe the state of the grid around them, namely which
 other agents are nearby, via the SingleGridObserver.
-The SingleGrid observer generates
+The SingleGridObserver generates
 a two-dimensional numpy array sized by the agent's view range with the observing
-agent located a the center of array.
+agent located at the center of the array.
 All other agents within the view_range will
 appear in the observation, shown as their encoding.
 For example, the following setup

 .. code-block:: python